19hours/sg-statutes/Acts/Infectious Diseases Act.md

 [10/2008 wef 10/06/2008]

-(4) Where any order is made under subsection (1) or (2), the Minister shall cause notice of the effect of the order to be given in such a manner as he thinks necessary for bringing it to the notice of all persons who in his opinion ought to have notice thereof.
+(4) Where any order is made under subsection (1) or (2), the Director shall cause notice of the effect of the order to be given in such a manner as he thinks necessary for bringing it to the notice of all persons who in his opinion ought to have notice thereof.

 [5/2003]

+[Act 5 of 2019 wef 25/03/2019]

 ### Vaccination